miltondimos/assignment2-release/assignment2_spec.md

 * Follow the course style guide which is based on ROS2 development guide.
 * Neat and tidy code, style is consistent throughout.
-* Good choice of names that is meaningful.
+* Good choice of names that are meaningful.
-* Good use of function to split code into manageable segments and avoid code duplication.
+* Good use of functions to split code into manageable segments and avoid code duplication.
 * Good use of c++ features.
 * Good documentation and comments.
 * No error or warning message when compiling.